 - 4.1.
 As a Catholic Multi Academy Trust, the foundations of our school culture and curriculum ensures positive behaviours are encouraged and celebrated.
 Pupils, staff, parents and carers and visitors are expected to model positive behaviours in all their interactions, including outside of school.

 - 4.2.
 The curriculum and school day reinforces these behaviours and teaches pupils the damaging impacts of poor behavior and bullying.

 - 4.3.
 The CMAT believes that rewards are more effective than punishment in motivating pupils.
 Schools are committed to promoting and rewarding good behaviour and may do so in a range of ways including:

 - Immediate verbal recognition and praise.

+- Positive messages home.

+- Class and personal dojo points.

+- Internal reward points, house points, form points.

+- Recognition & celebration events.

+- Immediate verbal recognition and praise.

 - Golden Time.

-- Class and personal dojo points.

-- SPIRIT Rainbow points.
+- SPIRIT Rainbow dojo points.

 - Stickers.

-- Certificates.
+- Bronze, Silver, Gold, Platinum, Diamond Certificates.

+- Diamond Club

 - Headteacher Certificates.

 - Recognition & celebration events.

-- Extra Golden Time minutes

 - Showing work to other adults

 - 4.4.
 Recognising positive behaviours is key to fostering a culture that supports everybody.
 It is a powerful means of reinforcing the behaviours expected of all pupils in school.
 Building and maintaining positive behaviours will include:

 - Greeting pupils in the morning/at the start of lessons.

 - Establishing clear routines.

 - Communicating expectations of behaviour in various ways including through notice boards, via the website, communication with parents/ carers.

 - Highlighting and promoting good behaviour.

 - Concluding the day positively and starting the next day afresh.

 - Using positive reinforcement.